 What's next

-Currently, I'm busy with filming and work, so I haven't uploaded many sound materials yet.
+Currently, filming and other work overlap, so I haven't uploaded many sound samples yet.

 The tranquility of the Seto Inland Sea, the atmosphere in front of the station at night, the breathing of the city wet with rain